SNCB Type 26

+Ten members of the class were quickly sold to Luxembourg to become Société Nationale des Chemins de Fer Luxembourgeois (CFL) 5601 to 5610.

 No members of the class have been preserved.
-However, the railway preservation organisation TSP-PFT acquired a similar loco in Poland, restored it to resemble its Type 26 counterparts, numbered it 26.101, and now uses it to haul special trains for enthusiasts.
+However, two former polish Ty2s has been turned into class 26s.
+The railway preservation organisation TSP-PFT acquired No. Ty2-3554, restored it to resemble its Type 26 counterparts, numbered it 26.101, and now uses it to haul special trains for enthusiasts.
+Another engine, No. Ty2-7173, which worked at the Nene Valley Railway before being sold and is now located Oostmalle, Belgium as No. 26.102.